 Contexts for study will focus on either social inequality or crime and the law.
 The social inequality context, learners will focus on a specific aspect of contemporary social inequality in the UK.
 They will develop knowledge and understanding of the causes and consequences of social inequality and attempts by government, other organisations and individuals to tackle it.
-In the crime and the law context, learners will develop knowledge and understanding of the causes of crime, the impact of crime on individuals and society and the role of individuals, the police, the legal system and the state in tackling crime.
+In the crime and the law context, learners will develop knowledge and understanding of the role of the causes of the causes of crime, the impact of crime on individuals and society and the role of individuals, the police, the legal system and the state in tackling crime.